 In the UK, like many other countries, BCG is offered to babies who are more likely than the general population to come into contact with someone with TB.
-This is because they either live in an area with high rates of TB or their parents or grandparents came from a country with high rates of TB.
+This is because they either live in an area with high rates of TB or their parents or grandparents came from a country with high rates of TB (see pages 6 and 7).
 The vaccination is free and is usually offered after the birth either in hospital or when you return home.